darkchiii/MusicApp-API/README.md

 ### 2. User Authentication

-To secure user access, MusicApp-API provides robust authentication features:
+To secure user access, TuneBase-API provides robust authentication features:

 - **Login and Registration**: Users can create accounts, log in, and securely log out, with all data managed privately.
 - **Token-Based Authentication**: Token verification ensures secure access to API endpoints, allowing only authorized users to access restricted features.